qtiuto/lua-for-android/README.md

 ## Method Deduction
    If type is supplied,the closet type is considered first.

-   For integer value,if it's in int32 range,then it's aussumed to be int.The rank is according to which range is closer to the value.
+   For integer value,if it's in int32 range,then it's assumed to be int.The rank is according to which range is closer to the value.
-   Float type can accpet integer value if no integer type found and float is considered before double.For long type below lua 5.3,a library call 'i64' is imported to reprsent value can't be represent by double,so long type accept i64 value also.Boxed type will be used if no primitive type found.
+   Float type can accept integer value if no integer type found and float is considered before double.For long type below lua 5.3,a library call 'i64' is imported to represent value can't be represent by double,so long type accept i64 value also.Boxed type will be used if no primitive type found.